irinalapteva/irinalapteva.github.io/cv/index.md

 - Organized performances, lecture demonstrations, and other events, such as the Nutcracker ballet and the Annual Children’s Festival “The World of Dance”, at public schools and colleges for thousands of students.
-- Assisted in opening two new branches (at the State Island Jewish Cultural Center and Snug Harbor) and developed the dance programs there, managing the registration process, budget, and marketing.
+- Facilitated the opening of two new branches at the Staten Island Jewish Cultural Center and Snug Harbor, and developed dance programs and managed registration, budgeting, and marketing efforts.
 - Created an initiative that promoted dancing for social causes in collaboration with the dance magnet of Intermediate School 228 public school while performing in theaters, schools, and hospitals to raise